Teyras/MT/text/chapters/310_scheduling_problem_categorization.md

 ### Machine Characteristics

-In a setup with **related** machines, each job takes the same time on all of the machines.
-In the **unrelated** case, the times can vary.
+In a setup with **related** machines, each machine has a speed and the processing time of a job on a machine can be obtained by dividing the length of a job with the speed of the machine.
+A setup has **identical** machines if the speeds are equal for all the machines.
+In the **unrelated** case, the times can vary unpredictably on each machine.
 For our problem, we should mainly be concerned with algorithms for the unrelated case, because our worker pool can contain machines of different processing power.
 However, restricting the processing sets of jobs to machines with the same speed is also a viable option.
+To achieve this, assigning each job to exactly one hardware group would suffice.

 ### Job Deadlines